SkyCity pulls out of Auckland Pride Parade

 SkyCity Auckland has pulled its participation in the next Auckland Pride Parade over the decision by organisers to ban police marching in uniform.

-The decision follows a slew of supporters who have cut ties with the annual parade, to be staged in February next year.
+The decision comes after a slew of supporters cut ties with the annual parade, to be staged in February next year.

-General manager human resources Claire Walker said that as a company that championed diversity and inclusion in the workplace SkyCity could not condone the exclusion of uniformed police from the parade.
+SkyCity Auckland general manager human resources Claire Walker said that as a company that championed diversity and inclusion in the workplace it could not condone the exclusion of uniformed police from the parade.

-NZME, publisher of the NZ Herald, also ended its Pride sponsorship yesterday.

 "Having taken a leadership stance as one of the first Rainbow Tick-accredited employers, SkyCity is a proud and active supporter of LGBTIQ+ people, both among our own diverse and talented staff and the wider Rainbow community," Walker said.